Toronto Psychological Assessments And Testing

 • Fluency, processing speed and cognitive efficiency.
 Standardized measures within these domains also assess the young person's problem solving skills, his reasoning and thinking skills, his non-verbal and verbal ability.

-• Social, emotional and behavioral issues such as anxiety, depression, aggression and/or depression, and problems relating appropriately to others.
+• Social, emotional and behavioral concerns such as anxiety, depression, aggression and/or depression, and relationship problems.

 • Trauma related issues, such as a single acute traumatic event, for example, a motor vehicle accident.
-Or more chronic, ongoing stressors such as bullying, abuse, maltreatment and attachment breaches, or domestic and community violence.
+Or more chronic, ongoing forms of trauma such as bullying, abuse, maltreatment and attachment breaches, or domestic and community violence.

-• Learning problems, such as specific learning disabilities, or reading, written language and math disorders.
+• Learning problems, such as learning disabilities, or reading, written language and math disorders.

-• Or acquired brain injuries (e.g., concussions or mild TBI).
+• Acquired brain injuries (e.g., concussions or mild TBI).

 How Does It Work?

-Typically the young person attends two assessment sessions of about three hours each.
+Typically the young person attends two assessment sessions of about three hours each, although a third assessment session may be required.
 The assessment results are scored.
 Dr. O'Connor reviews and interprets the assessment findings, and writes a comprehensive detailed report.
 Following her review and interpretation of the findings, and her completion of the report, she meets with the client/s and provides a verbal and written report of the assessment findings.
 The written report provides a comprehensive summary of the assessment results and includes recommendations to address issues of concern, and a diagnosis or diagnoses when appropriate.